alexshtf/alexshtf.github.io/_posts/2025-08-19-Orthogonality.md

 T(x) = a\int \frac{U'(x)}{1+x^2}dx + b,
 $$

-where $$a$$ and $$b$$ are chosen such that $$T$$ maps to the right interval.
-This will ensure that our features are both orthogonal w.r.t the right weight function, the PDF of the data distribution, and also decay towards zero.
-Of course, your decaying function doesn't have to be the one we chose, it can also be something like $$\exp(-x)$$, or whatever you choose.
+where $$a$$ and $$b$$ are chosen such that $$T$$ maps to the interval $$[-1, 1]$$.
+This ensures that our features are both orthogonal w.r.t the right weight function, the PDF of the data distribution, and also decay towards zero, because we divided them by $$u(x) = 1 + x$$.
+Of course, there may be many decay inducing functions, such as $$u(x)=\exp(x)$$.
 This is where your "feature engineering" voodoo kicks in.

 But now we saw why this approach is less useful in practice - complexity.
-You will both have to estimate some distribution $$U$$ from the data, and then compute an integral.
-Definitely not something we're used to doing at work.
+It's hard to choose the "right" decay function.
+You'll also have to estimate some distribution $$U$$ from the data, and then compute an integral.
+Maybe this $$U$$ is just a non-differentiable empirical CDF - and you'll need to do some acrobatics to deal with it.
+The integral may not even produce a bounded function that you can normalize with proper choice of $$a$$ and $$b$$, and you'll have to choose a different $$u$$.

+I haven't done all this math, so I don't know the extent to which all of these are easily solvable.
+But it seems like a lot of trouble!
+Definitely not something we're used to doing at work, and much harder than just stacking a `QuantileTransformer` before your favorite orthogonal polynomial basis.
 Thus, unless you're absolutely sure you have to build these inductive biases into your model, i.e. safety or regulations, then I wouldn't go in this direction.
-Definitely a huge effort compared to just stacking a `QuantileTransformer` before your your favorite orthogonal basis.
-But it's possible to do it, and I hope you appreciate the fact that you can actually do it.
+But I hope you appreciate the fact that you can actually do it with enough effort.

 Conducting an experiment to demonstrate this trick will require significant effort.
 I would have to carefully choose the inductive bias I want to put in, fit data distributions to the data, and design my mapping.
 So I'll leave this part as is - just theoretical.
-But I think it's nice knowing it's possible, and having this tool in our feature engineering arsenal.

 # Summary

 Now it appears clear why the provocative title fits this post - we indeed paid close attention to the alignment between our non-linear features and the data distribution.
 This alignment is manifested in the form of the weight of the inner-product space our basis functions live in.
 I will repeat myself here as well - data speaks, but theory guides, if you care to listen.

-I believe our adventures with continuous numerical feature engineering using polynomials have come to a  conclusion.
-Our next adventures may be about related or totally different subject.
-It has been a very enlightening experience for me, and I hope it was enlightening for you as well.

 # References